Feature

 Priority imbalances

 CarbonCapture is far from the only DAC company facing the clean energy procurement challenge.
-In fact, the overall lack of interaction between the DAC industry and electric utilities is a serious problem for deployment nationwide, said Kajsa Hendrickson, director of policy at Carbon180.
+The lack of coordination between the DAC industry and electric utilities is a serious problem for deployment nationwide, said Kajsa Hendrickson, director of policy at Carbon180.

 “How on earth are we going to get these projects up and going if utilities aren’t involved in their resource planning?”
 Hendrickson asked.
 “One of the first questions we asked with Bison was, ‘how is it not the very first question you guys looked at when you were going into Wyoming?’”